usnistgov/ARIAC/docs/competition/environment.md

 ### Part Bins

 There are a total of eight part bins in the workcell.
-Each bin consists of nine slots where parts can be located.
+Each bin consists of nine slots (see Figure) where parts can be located.
 Parts can be at any rotation and can be flipped.

 ![](../images/BinSlots.jpeg)